 Helicopter ride

-If you’re looking for an epic experience and a serious braggable activity, then why not take a helicopter ride over Darwin.
+If you’re looking for an epic experience and a serious braggable activity, then why not take a helicopter ride over Darwin?
 You’ll get some of the best views of the city and the surrounding landscape.

-It’s a super cool way to get a different perspective of the Top End, and you’ll be surprised with how so many things look different from up here!
+It’s a super cool way to get a different perspective of the Top End, and you’ll be surprised by how so many things look different from up here!
 You can book a helicopter ride here.

-If you want to add another layer of coolness to the experience – how about this Darwin pub crawl by helicopter.
+If you want to add another layer of coolness to the experience – how about this Darwin pub crawl by helicopter.?
 How epic is that?!
 You can read my review of the helicopter pub crawl here.

 Barramundi Adventures